CreativeCodingLab/Polyphorm/README.md

   The **left figure** shows the spatial distribution of the observed galaxies along the sightlint towards FRB 190608 as a function of cosmic redshift (z), plotted as histogram (top) and scatterplot additionally parametrized by the galaxies' impact parameters (bottom).
 The red dashed line indicates the FRB host redshift.
 The spikes in the galaxies' distribution indicate overdensitites in the underlying cosmic web structure.
 The subsequent analysis using an MCPM reconstruction provided by *Polyphorm* in the **right figure** was able to attribute the unusually strong absorption profile (blue line) to the increased cosmic web density, compared to the mean expected profile (red line).

 ## People
-*Polyphorm* would not happen without the following humans on the team:
+*Polyphorm* is a result of this research team's work:
 - [Oskar Elek](https://cgg.mff.cuni.cz/~oskar) - primary author, computational media researcher at Creative Coding lab, UC Santa Cruz
 - [Joseph N. Burchett](http://www.joeburchett.com/) - astronomer at UC Santa Cruz, expert in galactic ecosystems
 - [Angus G. Forbes](https://creativecoding.soe.ucsc.edu/angus/) - director of Creative Coding lab, UC Santa Cruz
 - [J. Xavier Prochaska](http://www.ucolick.org/~xavier/) - professor of Astronomy & Astrophysics, UC Santa Cruz
 - [Jan Ivanecky](http://janivanecky.com/) - developed an initial prototype and provided relentless technical support

-As well as one (simulated) protista:
+Many thanks also belong to other humans: Sage Jenson (for a major inception), Jeff Jones (for writing that great 2010 paper), Daisuke Nagai (for numerous ideas and insights), Sebastian Herholz and Jaroslav Křivánek (for all the Monte Carlo lore), Drew Ehrlich (for wrangling with major chunks of code).

+Finally our gratitude goes to one amazing 500M years old protist:
 - [Physarum polycephalum](https://en.wikipedia.org/wiki/Physarum_polycephalum) - taught us spatial navigation and foraging

-Many thanks also belong to other humans: Sage Jenson (for a major inception), Jeff Jones (for writing that great paper), Daisuke Nagai (for numerous ideas and insights), Sebastian Herholz and Jaroslav Křivánek (for all the Monte Carlo lore).

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/organization/repository)